Henkster72/MarkdownManager/README.md

 Sharpen your thinking.

+New and exciting: thanks to user input, Mermaid diagram support is now built in.
+It is still rare to see Mermaid in a lightweight PHP notes app, so this feels like a big win for visual thinkers.

 ## What's new in 0.3

 - Website publication mode for turning Markdown into a publish-ready content flow with metadata, publish states, and strict author/subtitle rules.